gord02/Shopify-Movie-App/README.md

 [Shopify Movie App](https://gord02.github.io/Shopify-Movie-App/)

 ### Running Locally
-Use command `npm start`
-Runs the app in the development mode.\
+Use command `npm start` to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Technology